 Prior to joining Precede as a Partner in 2014, Stacey spent time working as a Manager with the Sheldon Kennedy Child Advocacy Centre in Calgary, helping to develop programming that offers hope, help, and healing to children, youth and families impacted by abuse.
 Stacey also has eighteen years as a teacher, Vice Principal, Principal and Assistant Superintendent in Alberta’s public school system, where he gained extensive knowledge in human resources, leadership, financial operations, and the change continuum.
 Stacey’s personal and family background is one rich in entrepreneurial spirit and education.

 Stacey currently sits on the Board of Directors of the Canadian Mental Health Association (Calgary), as well as with the Okotoks Oilers Jr A Hockey Program.
-Stacey also sits on the Sheldon Kennedy Child Advocacy Centre’s Education Committee and is also President of the Foothills Volleyball Program, and Education Advisor for the Okotoks Dawgs Baseball Academy.
+Stacey also sits on the Sheldon Kennedy Child Advocacy Centre’s Education Committee, and is the Education Advisor for the Okotoks Dawgs Baseball Academy.
 Youth, education, leadership and sports are a passion of Stacey's, and as such, he spends countless hours working with youth as a coach, mentor and advisor in a variety of volunteer positions.
 He received a Bachelor of Arts from the University of Lethbridge, a Bachelor of Education from the University of Regina and his Masters of Arts (Leadership and Administration) from San Diego State University.
 Stacey and his wife Tammy, have three children; Jordan, Jessa and Eric and live in the Okotoks, Alberta area.